Abrahamogbedobor/post-install-config/README.md

 <img src="https://i.imgur.com/QmsjpvV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-A new department was created named
+A new department was created named 'System Administrator' using default SLA and other in-built settings such as email addresses.
 </p>
 <br />